 - Predictive Marketing: Simply put, predictive marketing allows you to use data science to forecast whether a campaign, or any marketing action, will most likely succeed or fail.
 To accomplish this, information is collected from appropriate sources, combined with your own customer data, and is used to build a customized model tailored to your business.

 - Attribution Models: Marketing would be easy if customers always took the most direct path to your products.
 Unfortunately, that isn’t usually the case.
 Understanding which channels produced conversions and where in your funnel decisions were made is critical to planning and allocating resources.
-Attribution modelling does exactly that.
+Attribution modeling does exactly that.
 By identifying touch points across channels that led to conversion and then assigning a value to the channel based on these findings, an attribution model can show you real ROI for all your platforms.

 4 Lead Nurturing